vskarleas/ROB3-S6-Algorithmic/README.md

 V5.2 More elements were added, as well as automation techniques

-V5.3 repository change for the
+V5.3 repository change for the project